amithjkamath/tara/docs/index.md

 Techniques for Automation in Radiotherapy Applications
 ===================================

-# Introduction to TARA
+This is a WIP (Work-In-Progress): this message will be removed once sufficient progress has been made.

 TARA stands for Techniques for Automation in Radiotherapy Applications is a set of notes on AI in Radiation Oncology.
-This is a WIP (Work-In-Progress): this message will be removed once sufficient progress has been made.

 ## [1: Introduction](intro/intro.md)